jdgas/AKAP79_PKA/README.md

 and the corresponding code repository: https://github.com/alexjau/uqsa

-This repository contains the following subfolders:
+This repository is under construction and will contain the following subfolders:
 - **Experimental data**, the experimental wilde type data used for model calibration as well as the experimental data from the mutation experiments.
 - **Models**, the small and extended model in Matlabs Simbiology format.
-Five different parameter sets that fit data are included.
+Five different parameter sets that fit data will be included.
 - **Posterior distribution**, the sampled parameter set fitting the experimental data.
 - **Supplementary figures**, i) modelling of responses at different cAMP levels ii) illustration of five different parameter sets.
 - **UQ-AKAP79**, the modified ABC code for the AKAP79-PKA model in R.